ncoudray/DeepPATH/DeepPATH_code/README.md

 * ```color``` (optional): comma separated string with color names to be used when plotting the ROC and Precision/Recall graphs of the different classes
 * ```combine```: classes ID of classes to merge (optional); comma separated string

-It will generate files starting with "out1" for non aggregated per tile ROC, and files starting with "out2" for per slide aggregated ROC curve.
-AUC will be show in the filename.
-File names of the outputs:
+It will generate different files:
-* start with out1 if the ROC are per tile
+* the filenames start with out1 if the measurements are given per tile
-* start with out2 if the ROC are per slide
+* the filenames start with out2 if the measurements are aggregated per slide
+* the filenames start with out3 if the measurements are aggregated per patient
 * then contain <AvPb> if the per slide aggregation was done by averaging probabilities
 * or <PcSel> if the aggregation was done by computing the percentage of tile selected
+* the file name contains "roc" if the measurements are for the ROC curve:
-* then, the names end with something like ........c1auc_0.6071_CIs_0.6023_0.6121_t0.367.txt
--> c1 (or c2 or c3...) means class 1
+   * then, the names end with something like ........c1auc_0.6071_CIs_0.6023_0.6121_t0.367.txt -> c1 (or c2 or c3...) means class 1
    -> auc_0.6071. is the AUC for this class (if you have only 2 classes, the curves and AUC should be the same)
    * the next two numbers are the CIs
    * the last one with the "t" is the "optimal" threshold for this class (computed such as it's the nearest point on the ROC curve to the perfect (1,0) corner).
+   * the values inside the files allow to plot the ROC curves
+* the file name contains "PrecRec" for data related to Precision/Recall curve.
+Values inside the folder can be used to re-plot the curve.
+The AP is average precision AP is given in the file name